 I found the tactile, no-undo, Zen aspect of pen on paper a soul-refreshing break from screen time.
 Other than showing my sketchbooks to friends and family, and an occasional snap-post on Instagram, I had no plans to take my hobby public.
 But over time, it became clear to me there was something about the drawings that others found of interest.

-I've worked closely with Gami, a local fine-art printer here in Montpellier, on a small print run of the book.
-We've also done limited-edition, signed and numbered giclée prints of selected drawings.
+After over a decade and 34 Moleskines filled, I took the leap of sharing my no-longer-private sketch journal as a book.
+I've worked closely with Gami, a local fine-art printer in Montpellier, on a small print run of the first three volumes, along with limited-edition, signed and numbered giclée prints of selected drawings.
 When an edition runs out, it won't be reprinted.
-Prints are available in the store.
+Books and prints are available in the store.